veechs/Bagshui/README.md

 * [Colorblind mode](https://github.com/veechs/Bagshui/wiki/Accessibility#colorblind-mode) to help identify item quality and unusability.
 * Lots of little niceties like a Hearthstone button, pfUI skinning, and more.

+<sup>Plus, it's a great Vanilla alternative to Classic/Retail addons like AdiBags, ArkInventory, Baganator, BetterBags, and TBag.</sup>

 ## Installation